motleykl/FlowControl_Week4/README.md

   echo $num
 done
 ```
+parts that are always the same:
+for <variable name> in <whats in the variable>
+do
+  echo <variable name>
+done

+can do thousands of files at once

 Let's break this down.
 First, we've defined a new variabled named `num`.
 This variable can be named anything you want.
 In this case, `num` will iteratively take the value of anything included in the list that follows `in`.
 During each iteration, the code in between `do` and `done` will be executed.
 In this case, we will simply print out each of the values our variable takes, one after the other.
 Later, we will use `for` loops that have a whole series of commands inside the loop.